moosetechnology/moosetechnology.github.io/_drafts/2021-06-04-plantUML-for-metamodel.md

 ### beWithStub

-Finally, there is one last interesting possibility.
+Finally, there is one last exciting possibility.
 If we take the case of the evolution of the coasters meta-model extended in terms of creators [Connecting/Extending meta-models]({% post_url 2021-05-15-connecting-meta-models %}).

 ![Extended Coaster meta-model](/img/posts/2021-05-15-connecting-meta-models/extended-coaster-model.drawio.svg){: .img-fill }